sashastadler/crunge-notes/Notes/Characters/NPCs/Untitled.md

 ### Details

 Previously a servant to [Alphonse Oore](../PCs/Alphonse%20Steele.md).
 Had her arms and tongue cut off by [Morthos Rodani](Morthos%20Rodani.md).
 Was restored by Alphonse (through prayer?) and is now our friend.
+Left Obol with the rest of the crew.